-The U.S. Department of Labor’s Office of Disability Employment Policy has announced that this year’s National Disability Employment Awareness Month (NDEAM) theme will be America’s Workforce: Empowering All.
-“A workforce that empowers everyone is good for job seekers as well as job creators,” said U.S. Secretary of Labor Alexander Acosta.
-“Over the past year, the unemployment rate for individuals with disabilities has significantly declined.
-Continued steady job creation will provide even more opportunities for all Americans to get hired and provide for their families.”
+The U.S. Department of Labor’s Office of Disability Employment Policy has announced that this year’s National Disability Employment Awareness Month (NDEAM) theme will be The Right Talent, Right Now.
+“Every day, individuals with disabilities add significant value and talent to our workforce and economy,” said U.S. Secretary of Labor Alexander Acosta.
+“Individuals with disabilities have the right talent, right now.”
 Held every October, NDEAM is a fitting time to educate about disability employment issues and celebrate the many and varied contributions of America’s workers with disabilities.
-More information on NDEAM 2018, including the official poster, will be released in coming weeks.
+More information on NDEAM 2019, including the official poster, will be released in coming weeks.
 Find tools and ideas for celebrating NDEAM.

 CDE on Twitter

 Panelists for today's @natdisability webinar include Andy Arias from @USDOL's Office of Disability Employment Policy, Martha Jackson from @NYCDisabilities & Karen Tamley from the @chicagosmayor's Office for People with Disabilities. #ADA29 https://t.co/xGQf9WpVf3

 Hopping over to the @natdisability webinar to learn about economic self-sufficiency for people with disabilities & the #ADA! #ADA29 https://t.co/VXsSZA5bEM

 From the @adasoutheast webinar: Why disclose a disability at work?
 To address any questions or concerns head on, receive reasonable accommodations, offer a competitive edge in the selection progress (for federal contractors, for example), bring your "whole self" to work, etc. https://t.co/6UbYqjqdeA